DUALLY INVOLVED YOUTH PROJECT

 The Dually Involved Youth Project is based on a “Wraparound Process,” an effective way to coordinate support for youth involved with two systems of care such as child welfare and juvenile justice.

 Wraparound is a goal-driven process that utilizes a youth-centered “Wrap Plan” for addressing the youth’s needs, and a support team who coordinates their care, known as the “Family Team.”
-Youth and their family’s involvement in the program is expected to last approximately 9–12 months.
+Youth and their family’s involvement in the program can last up to two years.
 During this period of time, Family Team meetings occur at least one time per month.

 The Family Team develops the Wrap Plan and identifies Family Team members, who typically include the youth, parent/guardian, service providers, schools, extended family and friends, and others chosen by the family as helpful supports.
 The Family Team Facilitator facilitates this process.

 The Family Team owns the Wrap Plan and contributes to its successful completion.
 Additionally, the Family Team provides ongoing support and encouragement for the youth and their family after completion of the program.

 Who Is Eligible?

 Eligibility requirements includes: